Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 The Ungrateful Garden was written by Carolyn Kizer.
 The first edition was published in 1961 by Indiana University Press.
 It was 84 pages long, and the retail price was $3.50.

-First edition Points: Copyright says 1961 with no statement of subsquent printings.
+First edition criteria: Copyright says 1961 with no statement of subsquent printings.
 Back of dust jacket has photo of the author, and the back flap has advertisements for the poetry of David Wagoner.
 The dust jacket spine is susceptible to sunning.
 Binding is black cloth with metallic red lettering.
 Photos courtesy of Dan Baranow.
 Click here for more photos...

 Previously Featured Book: Paragon Walk